xiix0/scam/README.md

-Generosity and perfection are your everlasting goals.
+You prefer the company of the opposite sex, but are well liked by your own.